dn74iiit/cloud-beats/README.md

 # 🎵 CloudBeats

 Welcome to **CloudBeats**!
 This is your ultimate music companion that lets you stream your entire music library directly from your Microsoft OneDrive.
-No need to worry about storage limits on your phone—just upload your favorite tracks to OneDrive and stream them on the go!
+No need to worry about storage limits on your phone or paying streaming platforms like spotify etc. — just upload your favorite tracks to OneDrive and stream them on the go!

 ## ✨ Features